mui/mui-x/docs/data/data-grid/filtering/filtering.md

 You can use `slots.headerFilterCell` to customize the header filter cell completely.
 Since the default slot component handles keyboard navigation and focus management, you may have to handle them yourself if you are using a custom component.

-Additionally, `slots.headerFilterAdornment` and `slots.headerFilterMenu` could also be used to customize the adornment and the menu of the header filter cell respectively.
+Additionally, `slots.headerFilterMenu` could also be used to customize the menu of the header filter cell.

 ```tsx
 <DataGridPro {...data} slots={{ headerFilterCell: MyCustomHeaderFilterCell }} />